D00mch/BehavioRule/README.md

 ## Quick usage guide

-When you implement some logic for a collapsing toolbar, you have some **rules**.
 With this solution you need to implement [rules](https://github.com/Liverm0r/BehavioRule/blob/master/library/src/main/java/com/behaviorule/arturdumchev/library/Rules.kt) for each view you want to control.

 For example, if you are to change the alpha channel of your view depending on the Appbar's scroll offset, you will write:
 ```kotlin
 BRuleAlpha(min = 0f, max = 1f)
 ```
-This makes the view invisible, when toolbar is collapsed, and completely visible when stretched.
+This makes the view invisible when toolbar is collapsed, and completely visible when stretched.
 But what if you want your view to be visible on collapse and change alpha to the value of 0.5 when completely stretched?
 And - lets say - you want an accelerating changes.
 Easy task:
 ```kotlin
 BRuleAlpha(
         min = 0f, max = 0.5f,